It might not seem like it, but your credit limit is one of the most important things to consider when it comes to credit cards.

 Although you can indicate a preference for your credit limit, it’s ultimately your provider who will make the final decision, although they will take your request into account.
 To work out your credit limit, providers generally assess the following:

-- Your income: a regular salary will look good to credit providers and will increase your chances of a favourable credit rating.
+- Your income: as credit card limits can be based on income, a regular salary will look good to credit providers and will increase your chances of a favourable credit rating.
 It works better if this income is high, too!

 - Your employment: a high income might still not look good if you jump around jobs every six months or so – they want to see some stability.
 People employed part-time, casually or as a contractor might also find it harder to get a higher credit limit.

 - Your credit history and current debt levels: having a low credit score and a handful of outstanding debts, such as missed payments on a car loan, will lower your chances of getting a good limit.